Stochastic Bifurcation in Single-Species Model Induced by {\alpha}-Stable Levy Noise: Bifurcation analysis of a growth model

 where $\varphi$ belongs to the domain of definition for the operator $\mathcal{A}$.
 The Fokker-Planck equation for the SDE (\ref{s1}) in terms of the probability density function for the solution process $\al$ with initial condition $\al_0=x_{0}$, is

 Since $X\in (0,\infty)$, then $f_3(\al)=\epsilon\,\al\neq0$ and $|f_3(\al)|^\alpha \in C^2(R)$.

-To simulate the stationary density of the non-local Fokker-Planck equation in Eq. (\ref{p1}), we apply a numerical finite difference method developed in Gao et al. \cite{gao2014mean}, and its numerical solutions as the parameters $\mu$, $\alpha$, $\epsilon$ and $s$ vary are plotted in Fig. \ref{FPE-M1}.
+To simulate the stationary density of the non-local Fokker-Planck equation in Eq. (\ref{p1}), we apply a numerical finite difference method developed in \cite{40}, and its numerical solutions as the parameters $\mu$, $\alpha$, $\epsilon$ and $s$ vary are plotted in Fig. \ref{FPE-M1}.